Having more fun than a human being should be allowed to have.

 They told us that Iran's dangerous.

-These T these things don't go together, folks.
+These things don't go together, folks.

 On the one hand, Obama tells us that Iran is dangerous and he knows that they're going to take some of this money that they're getting from the sanctions being lifted and they're going to fund their terror networks.